FIN435 • Financial Management

 E) Example: WACC in the wild (Hertz, FYI)

-Teaching point: WACC can change over time as market cap, debt, betas, and rates move.
+Note: WACC can change over time as market cap, debt, betas, and rates move.
 Always note the date of the WACC estimate you cite.

 Interpretation idea (for discussion): If a firm’s WACC rises, future cash flows are discounted more heavily → lower present value.
 If WACC falls (holding cash flows fixed), present value rises.